CodeStitchOfficial/Advanced-Astro-v4-i18n/README.md

 * `0` here is the `[0]` index of the array.
 * `.heading` is tkey object key to access

+The t function is re-exported from i18next and benefits from type-safety automatically.
+Have a look at i18next docs to learn more.

 <a name="astroContentCollections"></a>